FREQUENTLY ASKED QUESTIONS

 Our classes at Maine Pilates are designed to strengthen your core and spine, improve your balance, flexibility, and coordination, and build muscle while still remaining a structured, low-impact workout.
 We prioritize natural form and alignment throughout class.
 Instructors will verbally cue movement and further guide you through the workout with visual demonstrations and offer modifications when necessary.
 Hands-on assists are available upon request.

-To ensure your safety and progress, instructor approval is required before joining Reformer classes.
-This approval is based on your ability to perform exercises in the Intro to Reformer class with relative ease, good form, and without a lot of explanation or guidance.
-Typically, we require 4 to 10 Intro to Reformer classes before progressing to Reformer classes in order to fully learn, comprehend, and apply the fundamental movements necessary for faster paced Reformer classes.
+Typically, we require 4 to 10 Reformer🔥 classes before progressing to Reformer 🔥🔥 in order to fully learn, comprehend, and apply the fundamental movements necessary for faster paced Reformer classes.
+20-30 Reformer 🔥🔥 classes are recommended before receiving an invitation to join Reformer 🔥🔥🔥.
 If you have any questions or concerns, please feel free to reach out to us at hello@mainepilates.com.

 What is your cancellation policy?

-24 hours advance notice is required to avoid a fee.
 Please see our Studio Policies page for more details.